collardeau/react-with-state-props/README.md

 ```

-A small todo App example:
+Putting it all together, here is a small todo App example:

 ```javascript